 - 1. A completed and signed application form. - 2.
-A statement of your professional experiences, including a description of your experience and your professional goals. - 3.
-A check for the \$50 nonrefundable application fee (\$100 total if applying to both programs) made payable to Nova Southeastern University. - 4.
+A statement of your professional experiences, including a description of your experience and your professional goals.

+- 3. A check for the \$50 nonrefundable application fee (\$100 total if applying to both programs) made payable to Nova Southeastern University. - 4.
 The completed application worksheet. - 5.
-Official general GRE scores for the verbal and quantitative tests to be sent directly to the address listed below.
-Include a photocopy of the GRE scores (if available).
-Not required for applicants meeting Advanced Standing requirements.

-- 6. Three letters of recommendation, in addition to the enclosed forms, from professors or supervisors most familiar with your work must be sent directly to the address listed below. - 7.
+The general Graduate Record Examination (GRE), including the verbal, quantitative, and analytical writing scores.
+A combination score greater than 1000 (or 297 on the revised scoring scale) for GRE verbal and quantitative is preferred.
+The GRE Psychology test is recommended, but not required. - 6.
+Three letters of recommendation, in addition to the enclosed forms, from professors or supervisors most familiar with your work must be sent directly to the address listed below. - 7.
 Official transcripts from all colleges or universities you attended.
 If an initial transcript does not reflect degree conferral or final semester grades, you must forward a final transcript to the below address as this information becomes available. - 8.
 Where applicable, foreign nationals should submit TOEFL scores. - 9.
 Curriculum vitae. - 10.
-National Certification in School Psychology (NCSP), state certification, and/or state license-submit photocopies of each (advanced Standing applicants Only).
+Prospective students who meet the above requirements must also be selected to be interviewed in order to determine appropriateness for the program.